ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - In addition to a duration, some psycasts may require concentration from the user or the continuous use of the psycast's components..
 - When the duration ends, the psycast moves into the end phase.
 ### Instant Duration
-- Instant psycasts have their effects occur immediately, they have no duration.
+- Instant psycasts have their effects occur immediately, they do not take place over time.
 ### n Turn Duration
-- $n$ turn psycasts last until the end of the caster's $n$th turn from when the psycast was cast.
-The turn a psycast is cast is counted as the 1st turn.
+- $n$ turn psycasts last until the start of the caster's $n$th turn from when the psycast was cast.
+The turn the psycast is cast is counted as the 0th turn.
+	- If the psycast is cast between that caster's turns, the caster's next turn is considered the 0th turn.
 ### Time Based Duration
 - Time based psycasts last for the specified length of time from when the psycast was cast.
 If these are cast in combat, 6 seconds is equivalent to 1 turn.
 ### Concentration